redaak/Mars/README.md

 # Mars
-That's one small step for man, one giant leap for mankind
+- That's one small step for man, one giant leap for mankind
+- to infinity and beyond